Khan/fastly-compute-benchmarking/tiny-go-example/README.md

 **For more details about other starter kits for Compute, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**

+## QuickStart

+- Install `tinygo` globally using instructions from https://tinygo.org/getting-started/install/
+- `fastly compute serve` to run the service locally

 ## Features

 * Allow only requests with particular HTTP methods